sync-lab/ETCetera/README.md

 ### Pip

 Installation with pip is a bit more involved, as more packages will have to be build from source (depending on your OS).
-First run one of the scripts in ``scripts/`` (corresponding to your OS) to install the dependencies.
-Then run
+Run
 ``` shell
    $ pip install wheel
    $ pip install .